pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 })
 ```

 ### Page paths

-Next.js needs a way to know how many pages exist for this slug, as in order to build a static website, all pages will need to be known about at build/pack time.
+Next.js needs a way to know how many pages exist for this slug, as in order to build a static website, all pages will need to be known about at build (webpack) time.
 To do this, I'll define the `getStaticPaths` helper function.
 It looks like so:

 ```ts
 export const getStaticPaths: GetStaticPaths = async () => {